 The African Tulip: Best Hotel in Arusha Tanzania?

 The African Tulip hotel is a centrally located boutique hotel in Arusha Tanzania and is currently ranked on Tripadvisor as the number one hotel in the city.
 Arusha is a very common stop on most travelers’ itineraries in Tanzania as the city is a great jumping off spot to head to a variety of parks for those going on safari and is near both Mount Meru and Mount Kilimanjaro for climbers.
+From Arusha, our safari took us to a tented camp deep in the Serengeti.
 In fact, we ended up staying in Arusha three different times during our trip.
 The first time was unplanned and we ended up at The African Tulip after having to delay the start of our climb of Mount Kilimanjaro after I started feeling ill and running a fever.
-The hotel was highly recommended by our safari company Amani Afrika and we found out that over 50 safari companies trust their guests to this hotel.
-This hotel ended up being a perfect place… Read the rest
+The hotel was highly recommended by our safari company Amani Afrika and we found out that over 50 safari companies… Read the rest